erdonmez/tech-test-0420/README.md

 - `src/App.tsx` - Main component with all the logic
 - `src/App.css` - Styles for the flash animation

-## Why this approach

-Originally just needed a working ag-grid table.
-Then added persistence to keep data.
-Then added the Worker because heavy computation was blocking the UI.
-The multi-tab comes with the localStorage setup.

 ## Tech Stack